MicrosoftDocs/azure-dev-docs/articles/ai/introduction-build-generative-ai-solutions.md

 Here are a few common scenarios where generative AI can help businesses:

 - **Content generation**:
   - Generate text, code, images, and sound.
-This can be useful for marketing, sales, IT, internal communications, and more.
+This scenario can be useful for marketing, sales, IT, internal communications, and more.
 - **Natural language processing**:
   - Compose or improve business communications through suggestions or complete generation of messages.
   - "Chat with your data."
 That is, enable a user to ask questions in a chat experience by using data that's stored in the organization's databases or documents as the basis for answers.